nvaughan00/MacroTracking/README.md

 - Currently `https` is not supported as I didn't want to pay for it.
 It was working at one point with AWS's `CloudHSM` but it was expensive

 ## Credentials
-If wanting to test this project out for yourself, you can log in using the credentials:
+If wanting to test this project out for yourself, you can log in using the credentials
 - Username: test
 - Password: test123